 This was a very fun system that let us have a cool dice-rolling storytime together!
 The mechanics are easy to understand and manageable with a young kid.
 It was also very cute hearing my toddler talk about his bunny during and after the adventure.

-Where to find and purchase a copy:
+Where to find a copy of Brave Bunnies:

 Please let me know in the comments if you have any questions, tried the game because of this post, or have played this game before!